Ramnarayan V. Pathak

-Ramnarayan Vishwanath Pathak was a Gujarati poet and writer from India.
+Ramnarayan Vishwanath Pathak was an Indian Gujarati-language poet, short story writer, essayist and literary critic from India.
 Profoundly influenced by Gandhian thought, Pathak wrote criticism, poetry, drama, metrics and short stories.
-He edited and translated literary works.
+He edited and translated several literary works.
 He was appointed the president of Gujarati Sahitya Parishad (Gujarati Literary Council) in 1946.
-He was awarded the Gujarati literary prizes Narmad Suvarna Chandrak for Prachin Gujarati Chhando in 1949 and Sahitya Akademi Award for Bruhat Pingal in 1956.
+He was awarded the Narmad Suvarna Chandrak for his book Prachin Gujarati Chhando in 1949 and Sahitya Akademi Award for Bruhat Pingal in 1956.

 Early life

 Ramnarayan Vishwanath Pathak was born on 8 April 1887 in Ganol, a village in Gujarat (now in Dholka Taluka, Ahmedabad district).
 He completed primary and secondary education from Jetpur, Rajkot, Jamkhambhaliya and Bhavnagar.
 In 1904, he matriculated and enrolled at Samaldas College, Bhavnagar, receiving scholarship.
 Then he joined Wilson College, Mumbai (then Bombay), and in 1908 completed a Bachelor of Arts in logic and morale philosophy, for which he received a fellowship.

 Career and activism

 Pathak taught Sanskrit at Wilson College.
 In 1911, he completed a Bachelor of Laws from Bombay University and worked as a legal advocate in Ahmedabad and Sadra for seven years.
 Later, when he was diagnosed with tuberculosis, he left the legal practice and settled in Sadra in 1919.
 On invitation by Indulal Yagnik, he briefly worked as the principal of J. L. New English School of Gujarat Kelvani Mandal in 1920.
 During the non-cooperation movement in 1920, he was influenced by Mahatma Gandhi which led him to join Gujarat Vidyapith along with Rasiklal Parikh as a professor in 1921.
 He taught logic, epistemology and literature there until 1928.
 During this time, his articles on education and literature were published in magazines Sabarmati, Puratatva, Yugdharma and Gujarat.
 He left Gujarat Vidyapith and served as an editor of Prasthan, a Gujarati magazine founded in 1926.
 He participated in different movements led by Gandhi for which he was jailed.

 From 1935, he joined SNDT University, Bombay as a professor.
 He also taught at L. D. Arts College, Ahmedabad; at Bhavan's College and Bharatiya Vidya Bhavan, Bombay; and at the post-graduate department of Gujarat Vidhya Sabha until 1952.
 He was engaged with teaching and research activities at Bharatiya Vidya Bhavan, Bombay, until his death.
 In 1953, he served as an adviser to Gujarati department of Bombay Radio Station.
 He served as the president of Gujarati Sahitya Parishad (Gujarati Literary Council) in 1946.

-He died on 21 August 1955 in Bombay following a cardiac arrest.
+He died on 21 August 1955 in Mumbai following a cardiac arrest.